How to Turn a Photo into a Coloring Page

 Visit crayoncraft.app and click Make a Coloring Page.
 The first time you visit, the AI model downloads in the background (about 50MB).
 It's cached after that, so future visits load instantly.

 Drag and drop a photo onto the upload area, or tap to browse your device.
 CrayonCraft accepts JPG, PNG, HEIC, WebP, and any other format your browser supports.
-There's no file size limit since everything runs locally.

 Optionally crop to focus on your subject.
 Then use the detail slider to control line complexity — set it lower for toddlers who need big, simple shapes, or higher for older kids and adults who want more intricate designs.